Cristian Gamboa: Club career

 He made his debut on 26 August 2014, coming on as a second-half substitute in a League cup tie against Oxford United.
 He made his League debut a few days later against Swansea City, after which further substitute appearances followed.
 Gamboa finally made a starting appearance on 4 October in a 2–1 loss away at Liverpool in the league.
 Despite the defeat, he was reported as having turned in an impressive performance.
 It was however to be Gamboa's only league start that season, and he fell further out of favour when manager Alan Irvine was sacked in December and replaced by Tony Pulis.
 From January 2015 onwards to the end of the season, Gamboa only played one minute of first team football, coming on as an injury-time substitute in a fifth round FA Cup tie against West Ham in February 2015.

 Gamboa continued to struggle to hold down a first team place in his second season in England, playing only two games early on in the season.
 He then went five months without a first team appearance, before making a return to the side in February 2016 in an FA Cup fourth round replay tie against Peterborough United.

 On 30 August 2016, Gamboa signed for Scottish Premiership club Celtic on a three-year deal.
+He was a part of the club's 2016–17 invincible season.

 On 27 August 2019, Gamboa joined VfL Bochum on a two-year deal.
+On 12 February 2022, he scored once in a 4-2 win against Bayern Munich.

+On 8 May 2025, Bochum announced that Gamboa and teammate Anthony Losilla would leave the club at the end of the season.
+Following his departure from the club, Gamboa retired from professional football after a 19-year career, making a total of over 370 appearances for club and country.

 International career

 He participated in the 2009 FIFA U-20 World Cup for Costa Rica where they finished in fourth place.
 He has represented Costa Rica in other international games.

 He made his debut for the Costa Rica national football team in January 2010, in a friendly match against Argentina.
 Gamboa scored his first goal in a 7–0 home win against Guyana in a 2014 World Cup qualifier.
-He was selected for the Costa Rica national team against part at the 2014 FIFA World Cup, and played in all five games, reaching the quarter final where they were eventually knocked out on penalty kicks by the Netherlands.
+He was selected for the Costa Rica national team against part at the 2014 FIFA World Cup, and played in all five games, reaching the quarter-final where they were eventually knocked out on penalty kicks by the Netherlands.

-In May 2018 he was selected in Costa Rica's 23-man squad for the 2018 FIFA World Cup in Russia.
+On May 2018, he was selected in Costa Rica's 23-man squad for the 2018 FIFA World Cup in Russia.

 Personal life

-Gamboa is married to Melissa Salazar and they have two children, Felipe and Julián.
+Gamboa is married to Melissa Salazar and they have three children.